eligolf/affinity_chess/README.md

 Other variables are changed at own risk.
 However, they are all explained more or less thoroughly in the comments in the code.

 # How to play
 Playing is very simple.
 You can run the command "python gui.py" in the terminal, in the folder where you downloaded the game.
 Or you can open up gui.py in your favorite IDE and start it from there.

-Make sure you have the following packages installed:
+You move a piece by dragging and dropping in the GUI.
+When you grab a piece, all legal squares for that piece will light up.

+Useful commands:
+- z-key: Undo the latest move.
+- r-key: Restart the game with the initial settings.

 # Game features
-Affinity Chess supports the rules of normal chess, including:
+Affinity Chess supports the rules of normal chess.
-- Castling
+- [X] Castling
-- Enpassant
+- [X] Enpassant
-- Pawn promotion to a queen
+- [X] Pawn promotion to a queen
-- Draw by 3 fold repetition
+- [X] Draw by 3 fold repetition
-- Draw by insufficient material
+- [X] Draw by insufficient material
-- Draw by 50 move rule
+- [X] Draw by 50 move rule
-- Checkmate and stalemate detection
+- [X] Checkmate and stalemate detection

 Deviations to be implemented in the future:
-- Possibility to promote to other pieces than queen.
+- [ ] Possibility to promote to other pieces than queen.

 # Other features
-- Simple GUI with drag and drop piece movement.
+- [X] Simple GUI with drag and drop piece movement.
-- Ability to chose AI level (see AI features below).
+- [X] Ability to chose AI level (see AI features below).
-- Ability to play again when game is over.
+- [X] Ability to play again when game is over.
-- Restart game when pressing r-key.
+- [X] Restart game when pressing r-key.
-- Undo move with 'z'-key.
+- [X] Undo move with 'z'-key.
-- Sound effects when making a move.
+- [X] Sound effects when making a move.

 Future implementation ideas:
-- Start up window to set initial paramters such as:
+- [ ] Start up window to set initial paramters such as:
   - Human or AI opponent.
   - AI level.
   - Max/min search depth.
   - Max search time.
   - AI playing with opening book or not.
-- Ability to flip board.
+- [ ] Ability to flip board.
-- Different sound for different type of moves (capture piece, castling etc).
+- [ ] Different sound for different type of moves (capture piece, castling etc).

 # AI features
 Three different levels: